First-Time Buyer Conveyancing

 Third-party collaboration

-Your solicitor works with the seller's solicitor, estate agents, mortgage lenders and brokers, and surveyors.
+Your conveyancer works with the seller's solicitor, estate agents, mortgage lenders and brokers, and surveyors.
 They negotiate terms, arrange payments, verify the property and coordinate exchange and completion.

 Icon of money and house